 Recovery from injuries is not only about strengthening your body but also your mind.
 Sports counseling sessions provide an avenue where student-athletes can release their frustrations.

-Having a healthy mindset about your sports injury is an essential step in getting back to your best sporty shape.
+Having a healthy mindset about your sports injury is essential in getting back to your best sporty shape.

 Increase Maximum Performance